jonathangus/headstart/README.md

 1. We’ll mirror the content from popular inspiration and portfolio sites.

-2. Deploy a token bound account for each of the creators with a lens handle and thereafter the creations as posts.
+2. Deploy a token bound account and a lens handle for each of the creators and thereafter the creations as posts.

 3. The posts generate tips from the community via collects.
 The funds are stored in the respective token bound account.